liximomo/vscode-sftp/docs/config.md

-## Full Config
+# Full configuration

-### name
+## name
-*string*: A string to identify your config.
+*string*: A string to identify your configuration.

-### context
+## context
 *string*: A path relative to the workspace root folder.
-Using this when you want to map a subfolder to the remotePath.
+Use this when you want to map a subfolder to the `remotePath`.

-**default**: workspace root
+**default**: The workspace root.

-### protocol
+## protocol
-*string*: sftp or ftp.
+*string*: `sftp` or `ftp`.

-**default**: sftp
+**default**: `sftp`

-### host
+## host
 *string*: Hostname or IP address of the server.

-### port
+## port
-integer: Port number of the server.
+*integer*: Port number of the server.

 **default**: 22

-### username
+## username
 *string*: Username for authentication.

-### password
+## password
-*string*: Password for password-based user authentication.
+*string*: The password for password-based user authentication (**note: this is stored as plain-text**).

-### remotePath
+## remotePath
-*string*: The absolute path on remote
+*string*: The absolute path on the remote host.

-**default**: /
+**default**: `/`

-### uploadOnSave
+## uploadOnSave
-boolean: Upload on every save operation of VS code
+*boolean*: Upload on every save operation of VSCode.

 **default**: false

-### useTempFile
+## useTempFile
-boolean: Upload temp file on every save operation of VSCode to avoid breaking a webpage when a user acceses it while the file is still being uploaded (is incomplete).
+*boolean*: Upload temp file on every save operation of VSCode to avoid breaking a webpage when a user acceses it while the file is still being uploaded (is incomplete).

-**Default**: false

-### openSsh
-boolean: Enable atomic file uploads (only supported by openSSH servers). if set to true, the `useTempFile` option must also be set to true.

-**Default**: false

-### downloadOnOpen
-boolean: Download the file from the remote server whenever it is opened

 **default**: false

+## openSsh
+*boolean*: Enable atomic file uploads (only supported by openSSH servers).
+If set to true, the `useTempFile` option must also be set to true.

+**default**: false

+## downloadOnOpen
+*boolean*: Download the file from the remote server whenever it is opened.

+**default**: false

-### syncOption
+## syncOption
-object: Config the behavior of `Sync` command.
+*object*: Configure the behavior of the `Sync` command.

 **default**: `{}`

-### syncOption.delete
+## syncOption.delete
-boolean: Delete extraneous files from dest dirs.
+*boolean*: Delete extraneous files from destination directories.

-### syncOption.skipCreate
+## syncOption.skipCreate
-boolean: Skip creating new files on dest.
+*boolean*: Skip creating new files on the destination.

-### syncOption.ignoreExisting
+## syncOption.ignoreExisting
-boolean: Skip updating files that exist on dest.
+*boolean*: Skip updating files that exist on the destination.

-### syncOption.update
+## syncOption.update
-boolean: Update the dest only if a newer version is on the src filesystem.
+*boolean*: Update the destination only if a newer version is on the source filesystem.

-### ignore
+## ignore
-*string*[]: Same behavior as gitignore, all path reltative to context of the current config
+*string[]*: Same behavior as gitignore, all paths relative to context of the current configuration.

 **default**: []

-### ignoreFile
+## ignoreFile
 *string*: Absolute path to the ignore file or Relative path relative to the workspace root folder.

-### watcher
+## watcher
-object.
+*object*.

-### watcher.files
+## watcher.files
-*string*: glob patterns that are watched and when edited outside of the VS cdoe editor are processed.
+*string*: Glob patterns that are watched and when edited outside of the VSCode editor are processed.
 Set `uploadOnSave` to false when you watch everything.

-### watcher.autoUpload
+## watcher.autoUpload
-boolean: upload when file changed
+*boolean*: Upload when the file changed.

-### watcher.autoDelete
+## watcher.autoDelete
-boolean: delete when file removed
+*boolean*: Delete when the file is removed.

-### remoteTimeOffsetInHours
+## remoteTimeOffsetInHours
-number: The number of hours difference between the local machine and remote/server. (remote minus local)
+*number*: The number of hours difference between the local machine and the remote server (remote minus local).

 **default**: 0

-### remoteExplorer
+## remoteExplorer
-object.
+*object*.

-### remoteExplorer.filesExclude
+## remoteExplorer.filesExclude
-*string*[]: Configure patterns for excluding files and folders.
+*string[]*: Configure that patterns for excluding files and folders.
 The Remote Explorer decides which files and folders to show or hide based on this setting.

-### concurrency
+## concurrency
-number: Lower concurrency could get more stability because some client/server have some sort of configured/hard coded limit.
+*number*: Lowering the concurrency could get more stability because some clients/servers have some sort of configured/hard coded limit.

 **default**: 4

-### connectTimeout
+## connectTimeout
-number: the maximum connection time
+*number*: The maximum connection time.

 **default**: 10000

-### limitOpenFilesOnRemote
+## limitOpenFilesOnRemote
-mixed: Limit open file descriptors to the specific number in a remote server.
-Set to true for using default limit(222).
+*mixed*: Limit open file descriptors to the specific number in a remote server.
+Set to true for using default `limit(222)`.
 Do not set this unless you have to.

 **default**: false

+***

-## SFTP only Config
+# SFTP only configuration

-### agent
+## agent
 *string*: Path to ssh-agent's UNIX socket for ssh-agent-based user authentication.
-Windows users: set to 'pageant' for authenticating with Pageant or (actual) path to a cygwin "UNIX socket".ld get more stability because some client/server have some sort of configured/hard coded limit.
+Windows users must set to 'pageant' for authenticating with Pagenat or (actual) path to a Cygwin "UNIX socket".
+Id get more stability because some client/server have some sort of configured/hard coded limit.

-### privateKeyPath
+## privateKeyPath
 *string*: Absolute path to user private key.

-### passphrase
+## passphrase
-mixed: For an encrypted private key, this is the passphrase string used to decrypt it.
+*mixed*: For an encrypted private key, this is the passphrase string used to decrypt it.
 Set to true for enable passphrase dialog.
 This will prevent from using cleartext passphrase in this config.

-### interactiveAuth
+## interactiveAuth
 *boolean*|*string*[]: Enable keyboard interaction authentication mechanism.
 Set to true to enable `verifyCode` dialog.
 For example using Google Authentication (multi-factor).
 Or pass array of predefined phrases to automatically enter them without user prompting.

 Note: *Requires the server to have keyboard-interactive authentication enabled.*

 **default**: false

-### algorithms
+## algorithms
 Explicit overrides for the default transport layer algorithms used for the connection.

 **default**: